-Explore the tabs below to learn more about the assets, challenges and opportunities in the Brooks Area and to view our study area map.
+Explore the tabs below to learn more about the assets, challenges and opportunities in the Midtown Area and to view our study area map.

 Midtown is a place of choices.
 It’s rich in rivers, trees, and parks.
 A diverse mix of housing types, including small to large apartment buildings, supports a diverse population.
-There are new shopping and restaurant clusters, traditional Mexican-American eateries and fruterías, specialty hardware stores, multiple museums and colleges, and San Antonio’s primary cluster of LGBTQ nightlife businesses.
+There are new shopping and restaurant clusters, traditional Mexican-American eateries and fruterías, specialty hardware stores, multiple museums and colleges, and San Antonio’s primary cluster of Lesbian, Gay, Bisexual, Transgender, Queer, Plus gathering places and businesses.
 Midtown’s employers include large organizations like Metropolitan Methodist Hospital, and locally owned business.
 Midtown’s residents and visitors can participate in its cultural heritage while contributing to the area’s future.
 Midtown’s strong social fabric and cultural roots will maintain an eclectic identity for the area as it adapts to changing times.